 On allowing the audience to share the loneliness of another person

-7R: How do you create that appetite for seeing a face?
+7R: How did you create that appetite for seeing a face in Girlhood?
 Obviously, this is one way, with the fades to black.
 Is it also about the framing or the edit?

 It’s also about an obsession with the rhythm — the rhythm of the body language, of the gesture.
 Like, how do you say goodbye?
 When she [Marieme] leaves her family, she lies to her little sister and says “I’ll be back.”
 They will not say goodbye, but they kind of say goodbye, because the little sister gets it.
 These are the kinds of things I’m looking for.